The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Another very influential role of hers was to protect young children, especially young girls and young women.
 In many ancient Greek city-states, girls that were about to enter their pubescent years were sent to temples of Artemis.
 Over there, they would serve for about a year or so.

-Like many Greek gods and deities, Artemis did have a flaming hot temper.
-She was however known for having the ability to give diseases to young women who disobeyed her instructions.
+Like many Greek deities, Artemis did have a flaming hot temper.
+For example, she was believed to have the ability to give diseases to young women who disobeyed her instructions.
 Conversely, she had the ability to heal young girls that were ill.

 Artemis and the River God Alpheus

 A similar account of the story states that it was Artemis’ temple attendant Arethusa rather.
-After Artemis found out about Alpheus’ intentions to rape Arethusa, she placed a spell on Arethusa, turning her into a water fountain at the Temple of Artemis.
+And after Artemis found out about Alpheus’ intentions to rape Arethusa, she placed a spell on Arethusa, turning her into a water fountain at the Temple of Artemis.

 Did you know: In regard to hunting and childbirth, some ancient mythologists have drawn parallel between the ancient Egyptian goddess Bastet and the Greek goddess Artemis?